Novig Promo Code WTOP: Claim $100 Bonus for NBA, CBB Predictions This Weekend - WTOP News

-Dive into a fantastic weekend of NBA and CBB Conference Tournament games when you claim the Novig promo code WTOP.
-All new users who sign up will be able to secure a welcome bonus to use on any NBA or CBB game of your choosing, including Iowa State vs. Arizona tonight.
+Place your favorite NBA and CBB Conference Tournament predictions when you redeem the Novig promo code WTOP.
+All new users who sign up will be able to claim a welcome bonus for predictions tonight, including awesome games such as Nuggets-Lakers (NBA), Houston-Arizona (CBB) and Virginia-Duke (CBB)

-Sign up with a new account to receive a 10% discount to use on any NBA or CBB play today.
-This initial order will be up to $100 off the original price, along with 1,000 Novig Coins and 5 Novig Cash.
+Those who sign up with this welcome offer will be able to receive a 10% discount, which can be used on any NBA or CBB play tonight and over the weekend, or any other sport and market.

-The Novig Cash from this offer can be used just like the funds that you deposit.
-It can be exchanged for real money once you meet the playthrough requirements.
-The Novig Coins are for making trades on free mode, which is a great way to practice and learn.
+This initial order will be up to $100 off the original price, along with 1,000 Novig Coins and 5 Novig Cash to jumpstart your predictions for this crucial Western Conference showdown.

 Novig Promo Code WTOP for NBA, CBB Bonus